ThisIsNoahEvans/LiveWallpapers/README.md

 **That's it!** Enjoy your new wallpapers.

 # Please Note
-I did not develop the tweak.
-I have simply produced the looping wallpapers using the existing Live wallpapers in iOS.
+* I did not develop the tweak.
+I have simply produced the looping wallpapers using the existing Live Wallpapers in iOS.
 The tweak was made by [Zerui18](https://github.com/zerui18/Frame).
+* The Live Wallpapers from iPhone 6s to iPhone 8 are the same, and iPhone XR does not have Live Wallpapers.
+* iPhone 11 is currently missing two wallpapers - these are coming soon.
+* I will not be maintaining this repository beyond essential maintenance - if you find an issue, please [email me](mailto:live.wallpapers@itsnoahevans.co.uk).